aqua-md/PyLagTool/README.md

 Creating a GameJSON is done in a similar way to creating a .game file (setting the FrameRateLimit value in the game's 'GameUserSettings.ini' to a large number (eg: 123456.0), except by using the program [GameConqueror](https://github.com/scanmem/scanmem) instead of CheatEngine.

+This ini file is in wine/proton's virtual C drive.
+For a Steam game/shortcut it's under steamapps/compatdata/(*Steam app ID)/pfx/drive_c/users/steamuser/AppData/Local/(Game Folder)/Saved/Config/WindowsNoEditor/GameUserSettings.ini

+For non Steam shortcuts the app ID appears to be a random 10 digit number